Protests intensify at Tezpur University as Education Ministry team visits

 Protesters maintain that multiple representations, repeated appeals, and prior fact-finding visits have resulted in no decisive step being taken to address the initial grievances that triggered the movement.

-On Saturday, following a meeting at the campus, the MoE team assured that a strict and time-bound enquiry will be conducted against VC Sambhu Nath Singh and that during the pendency of the same, he will not be administering the university.
+The MoE team in a hand-written note assured that a strict and time-bound enquiry will be conducted against VC Sambhu Nath Singh and that during the pendency of the same, he will not be administering the university.

 Student representatives have emphasized that the decision to indefinitely shut down the University is a move of last resort, calling it a reflection of their "growing frustration and disillusionment with the absence of meaningful intervention."